(To print, view or download in PDF, click post Title below)

 Isa 1:27 Zion shall be redeemed with judgment, and her converts with righteousness.

 Loving you neighbor as yourself is our commandment.
-The mercy of the Lord is living thru the trials that brings forth salvation in due time.
+The mercy of the Lord is living thru the trials that bring forth salvation in due time.
 Mercy will rejoice and triumph over judgment and we must trust in those promises and become obedient to the perfect law of liberty.

 Jas 2:12 So speak ye, and so do, as they that shall be judged by the law of liberty.